temken/obscura/README.md

 # DM_Detection

+## Included experiments

+### Nuclear recoil experiments

+### Electron recoil experiments

 ## To-do

 - Nuclear form factor for SD interactions.
-- Add a list of included experiments with references
+- Add a list of included experiments with references and use defining experiment labels.
 - constraint plots for readme
+- Define vEarth by date in config file.
+- Binned events in cfg file for generic experiments